ryoppippi/str-fns/README.md

-A collection of type-safe string functions written in pure JavaScript + JSDoc.
+A collection of type-safe string functions written in pure TypeScript.

 ## Why str-fns